RSDKModding/RSDKv4-Decompilation/README.md

   * Run `make -j5`.
     * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`.
     * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)
-### Server (Only required to host Sonic 2 multiplayer servers)
-* Go into the Server directory by running `cd Server` when in the root of the decompilation source folder
-* Run `make -j5`.
-  * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`.
-  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)

 ## Mac
 * Clone the repo, follow the instructions in the [depencencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project.